meetoseh/backend/docs/db/touch_points.md

 - `selection_strategy (text not null)`: the selection strategy used to choose amongst multiple options for the desired channel.
 This dictates the state format as well.
 The state formats corresponding to each option are documented more extensively within `user_touch_point_states`.
+Note that when the selection strategy is applied the touch and state are available, meaning the selection strategy may require specific event parameters.
+Where touch point event parameters are required, they SHOULD be prefixed with `ss_` (for selection strategy).
 One of:
-  - `random_with_replacement`: Selects one at random; no state required.
+  - `random_with_replacement`: No event parameters.
+Selects one at random; no state required.
 This is mostly for example purposes.
-  - `fixed`: Notifications are selected according to ascending `priority`, breaking ties uniformly at random, resetting when all notifications have been seen.
+  - `fixed`: No event parameters.
+Notifications are selected according to ascending `priority`, breaking ties uniformly at random, resetting when all notifications have been seen.
 When all of the options have the same priority, this is just selecting at random without replacement.
 State stores which notifications they have already seen.
 This strategy covers the majority of use-cases.
+  - `ordered_resettable`: Uses the optional `ss_reset (boolean)` parameter.
+Notifications
+    are selected according to ascending priority.
+Initially, when multiple messages have the same priority, the one with the lower index is used and the rest are skipped.
+When the `ss_reset` parameter is set to `true`, or when there are no more messages to send, we return to the lowest priority, and on duplicates for that priority we first prefer unrepeated, then the lowest index.
+This is used in, for example, the daily reminder non-engagement flow to have multiple variations, resetting when they engage.
 - `messages (text not null)`: the messages that can be sent from this touch point, as a gzip-compressed, b85 encoded json object in the following shape: